 2. Understand the disease and how it affects your patient.
 Alzheimer’s and dementia affect each patient differently therefore it is important to understand the way in which your particular senior is reacting to the disease.
 Often dementia patients will undergo a change in personality, increased agitation, and even anger.
 If a caregiver is unaware that these can be symptoms of dementia progressing, they can often misinterpret these emotions leading to increased stress in their job.

 3. Knowing your responsibilities as a long-term caregiver.
 As you continue to care for your patient, their family may come to incorporate you into their family.
 Be aware that this means more than a Christmas bonus and invitations to family events.
 Depending on the progression of the disease, your particular dementia patient may require round the clock care.
 This may increase your responsibilities as a caregiver to also include chaperoning to doctor appointments or helping with various family errands.
 Just remember that your main role is to care for your dementia patient, and not become the family personal assistant.

-4. Have a sense of humor.
+4. Have a sense of humour.
 As the disease continues to progress, your patient will begin to forget simple things, such as putting on pants.
 Additionally, incontinence and increased loss of control are a part of the progression of the disease.
-Approach everything with a sense of humor, and don’t get too upset.
+Approach everything with a sense of humour, and don’t get too upset.
 Not only will a negative attitude make your life harder, so with a positive attitude you can tackle any mishap that may happen.